 Typically, when in the classroom, we have several days that we function in lab sessions that allow students to strategically focus on projects and the professor freely moves throughout the classroom to help those in need.
 In our Zoom class, to support that kind of atomosphere, there will be times, depending on the classes' progress, where we will outline designated times to allow some of that type of interaction.

 For turning in assignments we will be using email.
+We may also use the server.
 More detailed instructions will be provided with each individual assignment.

 Attendance Policy